How to Advertise on Spotify

 While Spotify requires the $25,000 minimum, Pandora’s basic packages start at about $1,500 per month and have an average CPM of about $5 – $7 for visual ads, $8 – $12 for audio ads, and $15 – $25 for video ads.
 So, if your ad budget is smaller, Pandora may be the better option.

 The ages of Pandora and Spotify differ significantly, defining the demographics of each.
 Spotify users tend to be younger, and, thus, more in tune with technology.
-Spotify users tend to be between the ages of 13 and 29, while Pandora’s larger group of users were in the 35-44 range.
+Spotify users tend to be between the ages of 13 and 29, while Pandora’s larger group of users was in the 35-44 range.
+Understanding this demographic can give you clarity on which ad platform you’d benefit from.

-Spotify does not have the same analytics but offers a variety of targeting options, which allows you to focus your brand toward your customer age.
+Spotify does not have the same analytics but offers a variety of targeting options, which allows you to focus your brand on your customer age.
 Brands and companies can either target listeners of a particular demographic, identify listeners by the genre or playlists they listen to, or the time of day or platform for when they’re listening.
 Because Spotify identifies and categorizes users for you, your campaign can focus more on the content and how to reach the users you want to achieve.
-If your company is trying to target millennials or teenagers, Spotify has it all figured out for you.
+If your company’s target audience is millennials or teenagers, Spotify has it all figured out for you.

 It is recommended you check your budget before talking to a sales rep from Pandora or Spotify.
 But overall both can provide great advertising options to get your brand out there and generate revenue.